|

 Q:

-How can I keep the camera centered on a unit, while still letting the player use the minimap?
+| How can I keep the camera centered on a unit, while still letting the player use

 Center Camera